nipunarambukkanage/gpu_stable_fluids/docs/CUDA_NATIVE.md

 | Device and pinned overflow counters | Makes cell-capacity pressure observable without a full particle readback |

 Both solver modes keep their simulation state device-resident between steps.
 The SPH path only transfers its small constant parameter block during stepping, plus the rendered frame and overflow diagnostic when the CPU requests presentation.

+The CPU reference uses an `EllipticalStrokeTrajectory` to generate its default input.
+Its coordinates and radii are normalized, so the same configured path scales predictably to every grid size while passing an ordinary stroke endpoint and velocity through the parameter block.

 Reset uses asynchronous memset and one-time particle initialization on the compute stream.
 No cudaMalloc, cudaFree, or repeated bulk initialization appears in the simulation iteration.
 The only normal-loop host-to-device transfer is the small 112-byte SimulationParams block copied to CUDA constant memory.